hvantran/project-management/README.md

 <!-- TOC --><a name="12-introduction"></a>
 ### 1.2 Introduction

-The first idea of **action manager service** comes from my requirements.
-I want able to do jobs inside actions with Java programming language.

-The jobs can able to run immediately without any compilation process, and it also supports scheduled and one-time jobs.

-That is the reason why the action manager was born
+I had the idea for an "Action Manager Service" to fulfill my own needs.
+Specifically, I wanted the ability to complete tasks using Java programming language and receive notifications or emails with the results.
+The service allows for tasks to be run immediately without the need for compilation and also supports the scheduling of both one-time and recurring jobs.

 **Github repo URL**: https://github.com/hvantran/action-manager-app